A reduction procedure and pipeline for the detection of trans-Neptunian objects using occultations: Finding Occultations

 \subsection{Power Spectral Density correction}

-To estimate the PSD of each star, we use the backlog of the latest 2000 flux measurements.
+The Power Spectral Density (PSD) is a measure of the noise power in each frequency bin.
+The absolute value of the Fourier transform of a time series is a simple way to estimate the power spectral density.
+We use the backlog of the latest 2000 flux measurements to estimate the PSD for each star's flux.
 We use Welch's method~\citep{power_spectral_density_Welch_1967} of tapered, overlapping windows to calculate the PSD, with a window of 100 frames and 50\% overlap.
+This estimator is more resistant to momentary noise incidents, that may bias the PSD values.
 We update the PSD for each new batch of 100 frames using a circular buffer of the latest 2000 frames.
 We then use the PSD to correct the frequency dependent noise in each light-curve.
 Normally we would divide both the fluxes and the templates by the square root of the PSD, i.e.,

 where $f$ are the detrended input fluxes, $T$ is any of the templates used for matched-filtering, $f_c$ and $T_c$ are the PSD corrected fluxes and templates, $P$ is the PSD estimate, and $\widehat{\square}$ is the Fourier transform from time coordinate $t$ to frequency coordinate $\nu$.
 Since we use the corrected template $T_c$ to multiply $f_c$, we save computations by leaving the templates unchanged, and dividing only the fluxes by the PSD: